Tips for Startups on how to be more productive at work

 3. Make Prioritization Easier

-Use Eisenhower Matrix to help you decide on what you should work on first by putting tasks into one of the four quadrants (see above) based on importance and urgency:
+Use the Eisenhower Matrix to help you decide on what you should work on first by putting tasks into one of the four quadrants (see above) based on importance and urgency:

 • Do First